 Christian, you’ve been born again into a new family with a new nature.
 It’s time for you to yield to the grace of sanctification.

 You have many valid opinions on many things.
 However, your thoughts and suggestions are less likely to offend or come across as self-righteousness if you wait until they are requested.

 On this subject, I can identify with what the State Farm insurance company advertisement says, “We know a thing or two because we’ve seen a thing or two.”
 I know a thing or two about this tongue trouble because I’ve been around the local church block a time or two, and I’ve heard way too much.

-The meanest member in your local church most likely has a problem with one of the smallest members of their body.
+The meanest member of your local church most likely has a problem with one of the smallest members of their body.
 Perhaps that little member is set on fire by hell.
 These things ought not to be so.
 Make sure you are not that church member.

 Words are humankind’s most powerful tool.
 Use them wisely and change your world.
-And if you don’t have anything nice or edifying to say, it’s probably best to say nothing at all.
+And if you don’t have anything helpful or edifying to say, it’s probably best to say nothing at all.
 Believe it or not, sometimes silence is the best option.